 As we head into the holiday period the demand for resources declines somewhat, and decisions are postponed until the new year.
 The Fall in Canada has seen decent, but not exciting, demand for contract resources with a slowing in demand for full time resources.
 The unemployment rate is higher than we would want, and until stability returns to the world markets we are unlikely to see much improvement.

 The Toronto market is busy primarily because of the banking, insurance and telecommunications industry.
 We expect the Ontario government to start to get busy again in the new year, although that might be accompanied by some downsizing.
 The Western markets rely heavily on the price of a barrel of oil, and that looks like it will remain fairly high, so we anticipate the Western demand for resources to remain high for a while.
-Ottawa remain very dependant upon the Federal Government and cut backs, strategic reviews and the shared services initiative will determine the pace of demand there for some time ... which is not promising.
+Ottawa remain very dependent upon the Federal Government and cut backs, strategic reviews and the shared services initiative will determine the pace of demand there for some time … which is not promising.
 Montreal however seems to enjoying a resurgence, again because of the financial services and telecommunications sectors.

 I am an optimist, and expect 2012 to be a continuation of the long slow improvement in our economy.
-The realist in me however says that in order for that to happen the EU needs to fix its own house (by printing money and devaluing the Euro) and the US needs to find a way for the two polarised parties to make some decisions.
-I prefer to remain optimistic that sanity will prevail because those situations will have a profound effect on Canada's economy and the demand for people.
+The realist in me however says that in order for that to happen the EU needs to fix its own house (by printing money and devaluing the Euro) and the US needs to find a way for the two polarized parties to make some decisions.
+I prefer to remain optimistic that sanity will prevail because those situations will have a profound effect on Canada’s economy and the demand for people.

 I expect to see a continued increase in demand for skilled labour over the coming months … most particularly at the very senior level, and specialists that can help companies prepare for growth.
 The hottest markets will continue to experience some skills shortages, therefore hiring managers need to keep this in mind, despite the doom and gloom around the world!
 As has become my recent practice, I will end this write-up with my “standing advice” to ANY company needing people: